Mesh

 bash

-meshc test --coverage reference-backend
+meshc test --coverage my-app

 --coverage currently exits non-zero with an explicit unsupported message instead of returning a stub report.